bugrasan/turris-user-docs/docs/hw/mox/microsd.md

 ### Content

-Now we need to get the actuall content on the micro SD card.
+Now we need to get the actual content on the micro SD card.
 Turris routers by default boot from `@` snaphot.
 So we need to create it and populate it.
 For that we need mounted filesystem, so let's assume, that you have `/mnt/turris` directory empty to be used as mounting point of your microSD card.
 Also as you